 While more modern land uses and management regimes in place since the initial degradation occurred may be less intense, they are often just enough, in the absence of the resilience generating processes, to prevent the recovery of processes which could restore resilience and ultimately beaver.
 With the addition of climate change as a stressor, riparian areas which may have eventually achieved a recent, degraded, and undesirable level of equilibrium are now likely on a downward trend again.

 Support beaver and the required components and processes that 1) sustain them and 2) allow them to function as keystone species.
 Prioritize these efforts in areas of their former range where they will have the largest impact on climate resiliency.
-And provide political and social systems to provide the individuals, their habitat and systems with long-term protection from human disturbance.

 Multiple generations of beaver need to be present in the same place at the same time.
 Mature beaver are needed to teach immature beaver, and to themselves engage in the dam building and other processes which sustain and alter their habitat.